sendgrid/docs/source/User_Guide/Marketing_Campaigns/templates.md

 A template is the basic structure of the email you will be sending out to your contacts.
 You can import the HTML for an email through the [SendGrid Marketing Campaigns template builder]({marketing_campaigns_url}/templates) or you can use one of the default templates we have provided.

 The editor will autosave your changes every 3 seconds, so even if you close your browser window, your changes will be saved.
+As you make changes to your campaign, you will notice the “Save” button change to “Saving…” as the editor autosaves your changes.

 ![]({{root_url}}/images/templates_1.png "Templates Page")